-The CalTeach Summer Research Institute (SRI) is a NSF-Funded eight-week program designed to encourage STEM undergraduates from across the UC system to learn about the implementation of research practices in education.
-SRI provides a stipend for participants to conduct intensive research on campus or nearby labs while also taking a seminar series that focuses on methods to bring research and data science skills into K-12 classrooms.
+The CalTeach Summer Research Institute (SRI) is a NSF-Funded eight-week program designed to encourage undergrads from UC Berkeley and UC Merced to learn about the implementation of research practices in education.
+SRI provides opportunities for participants to conduct intensive research on campus or nearby labs while also taking a seminar series that focuses on methods to bring research and data science skills into K-12 classrooms.
 Apart from the seminar, students participate in weekly research and curriculum development sessions to further strategize the tools needed to improve data literacy in K-12 education.

-At the conclusion of the summer term, students are eligible to continue participating in professional development workshops and curriculum implementation in K-12 classrooms with additional funding from SRI.
+At the conclusion of the summer term, students are eligible to continue participating in professional development workshops and curriculum implementation in K-12 classrooms .

 Summer Research Institute students work closely with large data sets to enhance data literacy development.
 Participants are paired with a local STEM Teacher and together support the ongoing work of their faculty or post-doc research mentor.
 Our team works diligently with applicants to find placements that match their interests among the diverse research activities at Berkeley.
 Placements cover a wide variety of research disciplines; this summer we have partnered with more labs including Earth and Planetary Science, Chemistry, Nuclear Engineering, and Integrative Biology.
 It is estimated that students spend 36 hours per week in their lab or research group.
 The research experience culminates with a poster presentation highlighting the work conducted over the summer.
 Examples of past research can be found here.

-The Integrating Research Methods into K–12 Teaching in Mathematics & Science (UGIS 189) seminar meets for four hours each week.
-Through this course, Summer Institute participants explore ways to integrate research techniques and skills into lessons for K–12 math and science classrooms.
+The Integrating Research Methods into K–12 Teaching in Mathematics & Science (EDSTEM 189) seminar meets once a week for four hours.
+Through this course, SRI participants explore ways to integrate research techniques and skills into lessons for K–12 math and science classrooms.
 The course explores lesson planning and successful teaching methods through engaging demonstrations, and emphasizes collaborative review and revision of lesson components.
-UGIS 189 satisfies the research methods component of the CalTeach minor, and enrollment in the seminar is only possible once a lab placement has been secured.
+EDSTEM 189 satisfies the research methods component of the CalTeach minor, and enrollment in the seminar is only possible once a lab placement has been secured.
 Please do not enroll in the course without already being accepted into the program.

 Must be a U.S. Citizen, National or Legal Resident to apply.*

 *It is possible to apply to the SRI as an Undocumented or International Student.
-Though International and Undocumented Students are ineligible to receive the SRI stipend, it is possible to receive funding and research from a different source while participating in the Summer Research Institute.
+Though International and Undocumented Students are ineligible to receive an SRI stipend, it is possible to receive partial funding from a different source while participating in the Summer Research Institute.

 How to Apply

-The Summer Institute is open to UC system undergraduate science, math or engineering majors interested in a career in teaching science, technology, engineering, and mathematics.
+The Summer Institute is open to UC Berkeley and UC Merced undergraduates interested in a career in teaching science, technology, engineering, and mathematics.